 Meeting Currently Inactive

-This meeting was marked as temporarily closed or suspended based on our last update.
-Please contact the location directly or check with local AA organizations to find out if it might be back on, as meeting status can change.
+This meeting was marked as temporarily closed or suspended as of our last update.
+Contact the location directly or check with your local AA intergroup to confirm current status.

 Shelton Step Group